-- (4) An application for registration under sections 98 and 100 of the Industrial Property (Protection) Ordinance which has been determined by the Comptroller but not finalised before the commencement of this Act shall be dealt with under the Old Law; and sub-paragraph (2) above shall apply in relation to any resulting entry in the register. - (5) Where, before the commencement of this Act, a person has become entitled by assignment or transmission to an existing registered mark but has not registered his title, any application for registration after its commencement shall be made under section 24 of this Act.
+- (4) An application for registration of an assignment under articles 98 and 100 of the Industrial Property (Protection) Ordinance which has been determined by the Comptroller but not finalised before the commencement of this Act shall be dealt with under the Old Law; and sub-paragraph (2) above shall apply in relation to any resulting entry in the register. - (5) Where, before the commencement of this Act, a person has become entitled by assignment or transmission to an existing registered mark but has not registered his title, any application for registration of an assignment after its commencement shall be made under article 24 of this Act.